OrenX6/snake_game/README.md

 # snake_game
-OOP snake game in python
+build a snake game in python with turtle moudle.
+(OOP)